kiboschool/course-pm-and-design/src/lessons/more-ui-design/mobile.md

 - **Navigation is usually done through tabs** at the top of the screen.

 These points are covered extensively on the Material website.
 There is a lot of content on the site, so the points above are the key highlight.
-Review the three links below to understand how to design products that meet Google’s material design guidelines.
-While viewing the links you’ll notice that there are other aspects of material design that are not linked in this lesson, e.g.,  “Foundations" and “Develop”.
+Review the three links below to understand how to design products that meet Google’s Material Design guidelines.
+While viewing the links you’ll notice that there are other aspects of Material Design that are not linked in this lesson, e.g.,  “Foundations" and “Develop”.
 You may review these if you wish, but they are not reuqiredfor this lesson.

  <aside>
- 📖 Read: <a href="https://m3.material.io/styles" target="_blank">Material Design Styles</a>
+ 📖 Skim: <a href="https://m3.material.io/styles" target="_blank">Material Design Styles</a>
  </aside>

  <aside>
- 📖 Read: <a href="https://m3.material.io/components" target="_blank">Material Design Components</a>
+ 📖 Skim: <a href="https://m3.material.io/components" target="_blank">Material Design Components</a>
  </aside>

  <aside>
- 📖 Read: <a href="https://fonts.google.com/icons" target="_blank">Material Design Icons</a>
+ 📖 Skim: <a href="https://fonts.google.com/icons" target="_blank">Material Design Icons</a>
  </aside>